Mark-McAdam/Data-Engineering-Batch/README.md

-# Data Engineering - AWS EMR and RedShift
+# User Feels - Data Engineering
+- AWS EMR and RedShift

+Takes product reviews and performs natural language processing to provide sentiment analysis.
+The new insight gets combined with matching product information in the central database to provide a clearer picture of user behavior.

 - Aggregating user review activity with purchase data to provide comprehensive user behavior
 - Batch Processing within an AWS pipeline
 ![Apache Airflow DAg](assets/images/airflow_dag_overview.png)

 Idempotent function that fails gracefully and allows for retries.

+Data Engineering using a load-stage-clean pattern using Apache Airflow, Amazon Redshift & EMR.
+Built inside a docker container for reproducibility.

 ## Prereq